 What if I want to continue with higher levels of ASL?

-Language Sciences offers three semesters of ASL (Linguistics 351, 352, and 353).
-Students who have taken the first three semesters here can continue with higher levels online at UW-Milwaukee and transfer credits over (see the question about transfer credits below).
+Language Sciences offers four semesters of ASL (Linguistics 351, 352, 353, and 354).
+Students may be able to continue with even higher levels online at UW-Milwaukee and transfer credits over (see the question about transfer credits below).
 We have partnered with UW-Milwaukee to make sure our curriculum lines up so that students will be able to move seamlessly between our programs.
-UW-Milwaukee offers at least four levels of ASL, including online options.
 Contact UW-Milwaukee ASL program director Sunny Brysch directly to discuss enrollment options, and speak with your academic advisor about how transfer credits will work in your situation.
 See here for important information about concurrent enrollment credit limits.

 Is there a student org or language table for ASL?